Creating a Requirement

 • Notice Period (optional)

-• Threshold (optional) - Select the relevant Threshold if applicable.
-For more about creating and managing Thresholds click here
+• Threshold (optional) - select the relevant Threshold if applicable.
+Please click here for more on creating and managing Thresholds

-1. Click the Stage button from inside the Requirement dashboard. (this is visible from within every tab)
+• Click the 'Stage' button from inside the Requirement (this is visible from within every tab)

 • Research (Early engagement)